Corionis/ELS/artifacts/document/comm.md

  1. For the Publisher (-r P):
     1. -p causes the Publisher to dynamically generate new JSON data
     2. -P the Publisher will import a local JSON collection file
-    3. -s causes the Publisher to request the subscriber's -i JSON collection data
+    3. -s causes the Publisher to import a local JSON library file for site-related data then request the subscriber's -i JSON collection data
     4. -S the Publisher will import a local JSON collection file
     5. -t causes the Publisher to request the subscriber's -T targets file